 Luray - What better way to see nature than a bike trip along Skyline Drive in Shenandoah National Park, all paved.

-A tour of Virginia's mountain biking scene in the western-most part of the state includes the Mount Rogers Loop in the Mount Rogers National Recreation Area near Damascus, which is a 115,000-acre wilderness region with more than 400 miles of trails, some of them exceedingly difficult and some climbing to Mount Rogers at 5,729 feet.
+Damascus - A tour of Virginia's mountain biking scene in this part of the state includes the Mount Rogers Loop in the Mount Rogers National Recreation Area near Damascus.
+It is a 115,000-acre wilderness region with more than 400 miles of trails, some of them exceedingly difficult and some climbing to Mount Rogers at 5,729 feet.

 The loop system has 8 miles of trails, winding over creeks, through valley meadows and across some of southwest Virginia's most impressive mountain peaks.